 Bandzoogle’s latest Store feature update lets you create, manage, and share discount codes with your fans and customers who shop through your website.
-[New: Discount codes for your music & merch store]

 Why would you want to discount beats?